mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

-An example of a current Mirage appliance is this website which is a completely self-hosted site, deployed on the public cloud and running directly on the Xen Project hypervisor (in this case, on Amazon EC2).
+An example of a current Mirage appliance is this website which is a completely self-hosted site, deployed on the public cloud and running directly on the Xen hypervisor (in this case, on Amazon EC2).
 Such appliances could be auto-configured and deployed directly to the public cloud (e.g. Rackspace or Amazon EC2) or pushed to embedded devices.
 There is also